 - Voter registration, volunteer canvassing, phone banking and voter turnout efforts in targeted regions of Chicago.

-- Manage organizing efforts on college campuses, in neighborhoods in Chicago where young people live, and in Cook County Jail.
+- Manage organizing efforts on college campuses, high schools, and in neighborhoods in Chicago where young people live.

 - Oversee the day-to-day management of volunteers and leaders and a penchant for getting large crowds of people registered to vote and to the polls.

 - Act as an ambassador of Chicago Votes and represent the organization at community events.